minhhh/minhhh.github.io/blog/content/pages/about.md

 For a while, I didn't blog, first because I didn't have anything significant to blog about, and second because all the blogging platform require login, online editor and whatnot, which I found very cumbersome.
 Recently, I discover the rise of static blog, where you can write blog in Markdown format, which I love, hence this blog.

 # About the site
 This site is running on [Pelican].
-Themes are taken from [Pelican Themes]
+Themes are taken from [Pelican Themes].

 [Pelican]: http://pelican.notmyidea.org/en/latest/index.html
 [Pelican Themes]: https://github.com/getpelican/pelican-themes